Folken2/mcp-crawl4ai-rag/README.md

 }
 ```

+## New Features & Enhancements

+### Safety Guards
+All crawling tools now include safety validation that blocks:
+- `localhost` and `127.0.0.1`
+- Private IP ranges (RFC 1918)
+- `file://` schemes
+- `.local`, `.internal`, `.lan` domains

+This ensures that only public HTTP(S) URLs can be crawled, protecting against SSRF attacks.

+### File Persistence
+Tools that support file persistence (`crawl_single_page`, `smart_crawl_url`, `crawl_site`, `crawl_sitemap`) can save results to disk with:
+- **Manifests**: JSON files with crawl metadata and configuration
+- **Markdown files**: Individual page content saved as `.md` files
+- **JSONL logs**: Structured logs of all crawled pages
+- **CSV links**: Extracted links saved in CSV format

+This is especially useful for large crawls where returning all content would bloat the context window.

+### Adaptive Crawling
+When `adaptive=True` is enabled, the crawler uses intelligent stopping strategies:
+- Stops when total content exceeds threshold (default: 5,000 characters)
+- Prevents over-crawling for information gathering tasks
+- Adjusts threshold based on query complexity

+### Enhanced Sitemap Discovery
+The `smart_crawl_url` tool now automatically:
+- Discovers sitemaps from `robots.txt`
+- Falls back to common sitemap paths
+- Filters URLs for safety before crawling
+- Handles both sitemap.xml and sitemap index files

 ## Building Your Own Server

 This implementation provides a foundation for building more complex MCP servers with web crawling capabilities.
 To build your own: